The trails

 Start and finish in the city centre

-The marathon distance consists of the two half marathons 3-Sjøersløpet and Stavanger Half Marathon.
-There is about 300 meters of ascent along the way.
+The marathon distance consists of the two half marathons 3-Sjøersløpet 2022-utgaven and Stavanger Halvmaraton.
+There are approximately 330 meters of climbing along the way.
 The race is recommended to anyone who wants to experience the beautiful natural areas Stavanger has to offer.
-About half the race is on asphalt, the rest on very runnable gravel.
+Just over half of the course is on asphalt, the rest on very runnable gravel.
 You run around the 3 lakes, and along both Hafrsfjord and Gandsfjorden.
 We think many people will enjoy running a little later than what they might be able to do on a good day.
 Rather, enjoy the surroundings and take in the joy of being able to keep up the speed!

 Course records: